logoPostPlanify

 How it compares to Zoho Social:

-• PostPlanify Growth ($39/mo): 10 accounts across 9 platforms including YouTube, unlimited posts, unlimited AI captions, AI image generation, visual bulk scheduling, Link in Bio, analytics.
+• PostPlanify Growth ($99/mo): 15 accounts across 10 platforms including YouTube, 5 workspaces, 3 users, unlimited AI captions, AI image generation, visual bulk scheduling, Link in Bio, analytics, social inbox.

 • Zoho Social Professional ($40/mo): 1 brand, 11 channels (no YouTube), 1 user, 40 AI credits/month, CSV-only bulk scheduling, no AI image gen, no Link in Bio.